The Different Types of Cardiovascular Fitness

 In Olympic sprinting, the 100, 200, and 400 are current events.
 To put this distance into context of miles, the 400 is roughly a quarter mile and the distances shorten from there.
 This type of exercise, training, and competition focuses on max speed over short distances.

-In summary, sprinting as a form of cardiovascular fitness is the toughest form of running when considering intensity and is more likely to have a person reach maximal physical effort when compared to running longer distances.
+In summary, sprinting as a form of cardiovascular fitness is the toughest form of running when considering intensity and is more likely to have health benefits should a person reach maximal physical effort when compared to running longer distances.

 Distance running in commonly referred to as anything over roughly two miles, so by that logic, mid-distance running would be anything between the roughly a quarter mile and two miles.
 This type of running still has a strong focus on speed but starts to get into the realm of cardiovascular endurance.

 It is commonly accepted that anything over roughly two miles in considered distance running.
 However, this definition gives way to wide interpretation.
-For example, a 3k, 5k, half-marathon, marathon, and ultra-running are all examples of distance running, but place far different levels of strain on the body.
+For example, a 3k, 5k, half-marathon, marathon, and ultra-running are all examples of distance running, but place far different levels of strain on the your own body weight.
 At the same time, the exercise and training for the different distance running methods varies widely, though overlap occurs.

 A person may follow a breathing pattern of one inhalation for two steps and one exhalation for two steps, or one full breath for four steps.